TRA Manifesto: Volume 1

 Different demographic groupings have come closer to classifying together people who have something in common beyond their buying patterns.
 However, care needs to be exercised to avoid creating fictional characters open to bias.

-Grouping by generational differences is common i.e. Gen Z vs Millennials, but studies have found that group cohesion across generations versus withing generations is far stronger than we often think.
+Grouping by generational differences is common i.e. Gen Z vs Millennials, but studies have found that group cohesion across generations versus within generations is far stronger than we often think.
 A study by BBH Labs, for instance, showed that group cohesion among Orangina drinkers was 4.5 versus Gen Z at 0.2.
 A fizzy orange drink creating more common characteristics than a generation is telling us something we should listen to.

 Another technique for circumventing the limitations of traditional demographics is to look at the life stage.
 While life stage is a common denominator that can determine specific needs, the way those needs are fulfilled will be different depending on life journeys – both what came before and what lies ahead.